minprog/programming-1/40 Understanding/50 Internet (ct'd)/10 problem set.md

 # Questions

 ## 1. Protocolor by Numbers
-1. We’ve seen a whole lot of acronyms that end in the letter “P”: DHCP, HTTP, SMTP, POP, IMAP, TCP, and IP.
+1. We've seen a whole lot of acronyms that end in the letter “P”: DHCP, HTTP, SMTP, POP, IMAP, TCP, and IP.
 All the other letters of the alphabet must be getting jealous.
 What do we mean when we say something is a protocol?
 That is, what do all of these technologies have in common?

-2. What’s a web browser?
-If you’ve ever contacted the support email address for a website, you were probably asked what web browser you were using.
+2. What's a web browser?
+If you've ever contacted the support email address for a website, you were probably asked what web browser you were using.
 Why might this information be helpful to diagnose a problem with a website?